 Point and Click

-activating a command by pointing a cursor or mouse to a certain area of the screen and then clicking on it.
+The computer action that involves pointing a cursor or mouse to a certain area of the screen and then clicking on it.

-is a category of software used to manage the day-to-day operations of a medical practice.
-Practice Management software often includes scheduling, billing, reporting, and operational management for the practice.
+A category of software healthcare providers use to manage the day-to-day operations of their practices.
+Such software typically includes scheduling, billing, reporting, and operational management.

-consists of a login and password for providers to access their electronic medical records
+The username and password providers use to access their electronic medical records.

 RBRVS (Resource Based Relative Value Scale)

-this is a scale of 'weights' assigned to particular CPT® codes that takes account of the relative amount of effort taken to perform a procedure based on the cost of supplies, the risk or difficulty and the time spent on the procedure.
+A scale of “weights” assigned to particular CPT® codes to indicate the relative degree of effort required to perform each corresponding procedure.
+This scale accounts for the cost of supplies, the risk or difficulty level of the procedure, and the time spent on the procedure.
 The Health Care Financing Administration (HCFA) controls the RBRVS.